 Associate Professor Mark Davis has been involved in the Publishing and Communications program since 2004.
 Prior to joining academia full time, he spent over two decades working as a designer and production manager in the magazine and book publishing industries, twice winning national awards for book design.
 His research interests include globalisation and modernity, Australian public culture, and the history of media theories.

-Dr Paul Gruba
+Associate Professor Paul Gruba

-Dr Paul Gruba first taught English as a second language as a Peace Corps Volunteer in Mali in 1983.
+Associate Professor Paul Gruba first taught English as a second language as a Peace Corps Volunteer in Mali in 1983.
 Since then, he has taught in Japan and studied at UCLA, where he completed a doctorate on the role of video in second language listening.
 He is especially keen to supervise research that examines the role of technology and new media in second language learning, specifically in aspects of blended language learning, second language listening comprehension and new media and language assessment.

 Associate Professor Christopher Cordner